-Marketing materials are important for almost any highperforming home.
+Marketing materials are important for almost any high-performing home.
 HPH professionals often consider third-party verifications to be simple methods of communicating information about a home's efficiency.
 Home buyers, however, may not find this information entirely straightforward.
 The meaning of a HERS Index of 60 is well-known to energy efficiency experts, but it requires some explaining for consumers.
 One of the primary roles of HPH professionals should be to help provide information in the form of marketing materials about what a high-performing verification or home feature means to the person living in or considering buying the home.
-This will make real estate agents much more likely to recommend that a seller get a verification of the home or its features during the sales "We're trying to paint a picture for the buyer about why they want to come in to see this home."
+This will make real estate agents much more likely to recommend that a seller get a verification of the home or its features during the sales process.